Purify-net/PUrify/README.md

 .NET 3.5, 4.0, and Mono > 1.x

 # Acknowledgements
-Credis to the following folks:
+Credits to the following folks:

 * [Rasmus Faber] (http://dk.linkedin.com/pub/rasmus-faber-espensen/5/92/880) for the .NET implementation of the workaround posted [here] (http://stackoverflow.com/questions/781205/getting-a-url-with-an-url-encoded-slash)